Pin-pallet escapement

 A Roskopf, pin-lever, or pin-pallet escapement is an inexpensive, less accurate version of the lever escapement, used in mechanical alarm clocks, kitchen timers, mantel clocks and, until the 1970s, cheap watches now known as pin lever watches.
-It was popularized by German watchmaker Georges Frederic Roskopf in it "proletarian watch" from 1867.
-It was invented by Louis Perron, of Besançon, suggested to Roskopf by Jules Grossmann.
+It was popularized by German watchmaker Georges Frederic Roskopf in its "proletarian watch" from 1867.
+It was invented in 1798 by Louis Perron, of Besançon, and suggested to Roskopf by Jules Grossmann.

 Background

 An escapement is the mechanism in a mechanical timepiece that gives the balance wheel pushes to keep it moving back and forth, and releases the timepiece's gears to advance a fixed amount with each swing of the wheel, thus moving the hands forward at a steady rate.
 The pin pallet escapement is similar to the lever escapement, which is used in quality watches, except that the horizontal jewel pallets on the lever are replaced with vertical metal pins, and the shape of the escape wheel teeth is modified.

 The pin pallet escapement was widely used as it had many of the advantages of the lever escapement but was easier to manufacture.
 The pallets in a traditional lever escapement have two angled faces, the locking face and the impulse face, which engage the escape wheel teeth.
 They must be adjusted to precisely correct angles for the escapement to function.
 In the pin pallet escapement these faces are designed into the shape of the escape wheel teeth instead, eliminating the need for costly adjustments.
 However, the metal pins used instead of pallets have much higher friction than jewelled pallets, and combined with the looser manufacturing tolerances this made pin pallet timepieces less accurate.
 The metal pins also wear more quickly.
 Pin pallet timepieces are usually too cheap to justify repairing, and are usually thrown away when they break down or wear out.